What is GRC Software?

 -

-They centralize governance intelligence
+They centralize governance intelligence.

 -

-They automate governance workflows
+They automate governance workflows.

 -

-They prioritize operational resilience
+They prioritize operational resilience.

 -

-They enable cross-functional collaboration
+They enable cross-functional collaboration.

 -

-They use real-time operational visibility
+They use real-time risk visibility.

 Industries That Use GRC Software